/

 Family members – please do not be alarmed or offended simply because we do not include you in a consultation.
 Please be understanding.
 Our office enforces this rule strictly.

-Be in a private space – before every phone call, please make sure you are in a private space, with no one else present, so that you can have a confidential conversation with your legal team.
+Be in a private spacebefore every phone call, please make sure you are in a private space, with no one else present (family, friends, employers, customers, etc.), so that you can have a confidential conversation with your legal team.

-Your legal team will always work hard to prepare the best possible application for you, based on the many years of experience we have in immigration law.
-However, we can never promise what the result will be on your application.
-We will never be able to guarantee that your application will be approved by the agency making the decision.
+An attorney can never promise what the result will be on an application.
+An attorney can never guarantee that an immigration application will be approved by the agency making the decision.

-We also cannot predict exactly how long it will take for the agency to make a decision on your case.
+We also cannot predict exactly how long it will take for the agency to make a decision on the case.
 We can sometimes provide an estimate based on what we have seen with other such immigration applications.
-We will stay in communication with you, and you can always ask if you have any questions.
+We stay in communication with the applicant, and the applicant can ask if they have questions.

-How long will it take for us to work on and file your case?
-We also cannot predict that exactly, since it depends on the complexity of your case and your cooperation, but we work as efficiently as possible to serve all of our clients’ needs.
-How fast and accurately we work also depends on your full and honest cooperation.
-There are many things you can do to make sure that the work goes as smoothly as possible:
+How long will it take for us to work on and file the case?
+We also cannot predict that exactly, since it depends on many factors (including the complexity of the case and the applicant’s cooperation), but we work as efficiently as possible to serve all of our clients’ needs.
+How fast and accurately we work depends partly on the applicant’s full and honest cooperation.
+There are many things the potential client, client, or applicant can do to make sure that the work goes as smoothly as possible:

 1. Cooperate with all members of our legal team.
 Be polite and courteous.
-If you have any questions, please ask.
+Ask questions.

 Everyone in our office works together as a team, and we communicate to make sure your casework is properly moving forward.
 You may receive emails or phone calls from many different team members throughout the process – they are all being directed to work with you by your attorneys.
 Please treat all our staff with courtesy, just as we will do with you.
 It is always okay to ask questions – we want you to be fully informed about your case.

 For some cases, your attorney may also direct you to contact someone outside of our law firm, such as a therapist, social worker, medical providers, accountants, Trafficking Victim Assistance Program (TVAP) staff, or others.
-This will all be part of the strategy for your legal case, and it is essential that you provide your full and honest cooperation with these people as well.
+This may all be part of the strategy for the legal case, and it is essential that you provide your full and honest cooperation with these people as well.

 Everyone’s time is valuable – yours and ours.
 We work hard to serve you in a timely manner, especially keeping in mind timelines or deadlines your case may require.
 We also must work ethically to make sure we are serving all the clients who are seeking our help.